Treaty of Rapallo (1922)

-The Treaty of Rapallo was an agreement signed on 16 April 1922 between the German Reich and Soviet Russia under which both renounced all territorial and financial claims against each other and opened friendly diplomatic relations.
-The treaty was negotiated by Russian Foreign Minister Georgi Chicherin and German Foreign Minister Walther Rathenau.
+The Treaty of Rapallo was an agreement signed on 16 April 1922 between Germany and Russia under which both renounced all territorial and financial claims against each other and opened friendly diplomatic relations.
+The treaty was negotiated by Russian foreign minister Georgi Chicherin and German foreign minister Walther Rathenau.
 It was a major victory for Russia especially and also Germany, and a major disappointment to France and the United Kingdom.
 The term "spirit of Rapallo" was used for an improvement in friendly relations between Germany and Russia.

 The treaty was signed in Rapallo, Italy.
 Ratifications were exchanged in Berlin on 31 January 1923, and registered in League of Nations Treaty Series on 19 September 1923.
 The treaty did not include any military provisions, but secret military co-operation was already scheduled between Germany and Russia, which was a violation of the Treaty of Versailles.

-A supplementary agreement, signed in Berlin on 5 November, extended the treaty to cover Germany's relations with the other Soviet republics: of Ukraine, Belarus, Armenia, Georgia, and Azerbaijan.
+A supplementary agreement, signed in Berlin on 5 November, extended the treaty to cover Germany's relations with the other Soviet republics: Armenia, Azerbaijan, Byelorussia, Georgia, and Ukraine.
 Ratifications were exchanged in Berlin on 26 October 1923, and the supplementary protocol was registered in League of Nations Treaty Series on 18 July 1924.
-The agreement was reaffirmed by the 1926 Treaty of Berlin.
+The agreement was reaffirmed by the Treaty of Berlin in 1926.